Sharp Thresholds in Random Simple Temporal Graphs: Foremost tree evolution

 \subsection{Foremost tree algorithm}

-We start by presenting an algorithm that given a temporal graph and a source vertex $v$ in the graph constructs a foremost tree for $v$.
-The algorithm is similar to Prim's algorithm for a minimum spanning tree in static graphs with the only difference that a next edge to be added to the tree is an edge with the minimum time label \emph{among those that extend the current tree to an increasing temporal tree}.
+We start by presenting an algorithm that, given a temporal graph and a source \footnote{For the sake of simplicity, we assume that the input vertex is a source; however, after trivial adjustments in the pseudocode of the algorithm will also work for any input vertex} vertex $v$ in the graph constructs a foremost tree for $v$.
+The algorithm is similar to Prim's algorithm for a minimum spanning tree in static graphs with the only difference being that the next edge to be added to the tree is chosen as the edge with minimum label \emph{among those that extend the current tree to an increasing temporal tree}.
+Foremost trees have been previously studied by \textcite{BFJ03}, as well as by \textcite{LL14}.
+A similar idea also appears implicitly in Problem 4.18 of the classic algorithms book by \textcite{kleinberg2006algorithm}.

-In the next lemma we prove the correctness of the algorithm and a simple but crucial property that the time labels of the tree edges monotonically increase as they are added to the tree.
+In the next lemma we prove the correctness of the algorithm and the easy but key fact that the time labels of the tree edges monotonically increase in the order in which they are added.